nabto/nabto-client-sdk-examples/README.md

 cmake --build . --config Release --target install
 ```

-The built binaries is now in the folder named `_build/install`
+The built binaries is located in the folder named `_build/install`

 ## Simple CoAP
 The simple CoAP example illustrates how to connect to a device and